kavin-114/frappe_vision/README.md

 ### Frappe Vision

-A frappe app powered by computer vision models and seamless integration with tradinal ocr providers like AWS Textract, Google Document AI etc.
+A frappe app powered by computer vision models and seamless integration with traditional ocr providers like AWS Textract, Google Document AI etc.

 ### Installation